-One challenge for both the display and the electronics of the Santino LT (equipped with a ARM Cortex - A9 processor) is posed by great heat, as quickly builds up in bright sunlight during outdoor applications.
+One challenge for both the display and the electronics of the Santino LT (equipped with an ARM Cortex - A9 processor) is posed by great heat, as quickly builds up in bright sunlight during outdoor applications.
 The solution for this starts with the hardware.
-Critical assemblies with high current consumption such as the CPUs or working memory are cooled with specially developed, individually adapted, injection-moulded aluminium heat sinks.
-In addition, the display has been thermally isolated and conducts part of the dissipated heat directly into the cover plate of the screen, which again results in a few degrees of cooling.
-If these measures still do not suffice on an especially hot day, a further solution can be found at software level.
+Critical assemblies with high current consumption such as the CPUs or working memory are cooled with specially developed, individually adapted, injection-molded aluminum heat sinks.
+Also, the display has been thermally isolated and conducts part of the dissipated heat directly into the cover plate of the screen, which again results in a few degrees of cooling.
+If these measures still do not suffice on an especially hot day, a further solution can be found at the software level.
 In such cases, the operating system deliberately reduces the computing speed of the embedded system or dims the display, which leads to less waste heat being generated by the system itself.

 Customers have a choice of operating system for the Santino LT between an embedded Windows, Android or Yocto-Linux.
-Generally the decision is made in favour of the flexible and powerful Yocto.
+Generally, the decision is made in favor of the flexible and powerful Yocto.
 Strictly speaking, though, Yocto does not represent a separate Linux distribution but instead a self-service ecosystem for developers.
 Yocto stands out particularly due to its standardized architecture and high level of adaptability.
-The Yocto specifically optimized by the Hamburg supplier to the board and the purpose of the application includes the QT graphics framework.
-Version 5, which is used here, can be programmed on the basis of QML and partly even on HTML, which facilitates the creation of applications.
+The Yocto is specifically optimized by the Hamburg supplier to the board and the purpose of the application includes the QT graphics framework.
+Version 5, which is used here, can be programmed based on QML and partly even on HTML, which facilitates the creation of applications.
 Also of assistance in providing a quick and effective introduction to working with the Santino LT is the extensive information on the platform.
 Along with comprehensive documentation of the product and interfaces, detailed release notes are additionally provided.
-These notes list the changes that have taken place in the system code and contain full references to the software components and licences used.
+These notes list the changes that have taken place in the system code and contain full references to the software components and licenses used.

 There is also transparency in matters of already familiar but yet to be remedied errors in the code.
 The documentation is completed with a list of all tests performed.
 This collection of information is a useful tool for the developers in the company implementing the solution and help in the subsequent certification of the resulting products into which the Garz und Fricke assemblies have to be integrated.

 A solution was found with the Santino LTembedded system of making street furniture fit for the smart city and the Internet of Things (IoT) in an easy and lasting way.
-An important aspect of this is the challenge of planning the supply of components used over a longer period of time.
+An important aspect of this is the challenge of planning the supply of components used over a longer period.